Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 The sun is intense on Hvar Island – so make sure to pack plenty of sunscreen.
 It is also a good idea to wear a wide-brimmed travel hat…and don’t forget your sunglasses!

-We’re certain you’ll be snapping tons of photos during your trip to Croatia.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual travel camera for higher quality photos.
+We’re certain you’ll be snapping tons of photos during your Croatia getaway.
+Rather than relying on your phone, upgrade to an actual travel camera for high quality pictures.

-We travel with a Canon Rebel and use an 18-135mm lens.
-The camera takes amazing photos and is a great beginner budget camera for travelers.
+We shoot with a Canon Rebel and a 18-135mm lens.
+This set-up takes amazing photos and is a great budget camera for travelers.

 Croatia Travel Insurance

-If you haven’t already obtained travel insurance for your trip to Croatia, consider traveling protected with World Nomads.
+If you haven’t already obtained coverage for your Croatia vacation, consider traveling protected with World Nomads.

-Are you also visiting other Top Croatian Destinations?
+Visiting other Top Croatian Destinations?
 Wonderful!
-Get prepared with our detailed guides and top tips to Korcula, Rovinj, Zagreb, Dubrovnik, Vis, Zadar, Sibenik and Makarska!
+Get prepared with our detailed guides for Korcula, Rovinj, Zagreb, Dubrovnik, Vis, Zadar, Sibenik and Makarska!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com